 Pipeline problems that may occur, such as corrosion or erosion on internal and external surfaces, are detected and recorded by inspecting the condition of the pipeline walls, the process also known as the in-line inspection of pipelines (ILI tool).

-In-line inspection is a technique used to assess the condition of damage within pipelines, mainly related to corrosion and erosion caused by continuous fluid flow over a long period of time.
+In-line inspection is a technique used to assess the condition of damage within pipelines, mainly related to corrosion and erosion caused by continuous fluid flow over a long time.

 This type of inspection was first applied back in 1965, when the company “Tuboscope” introduced “Linalog”, a device for determining the place of metal loss on the walls of the pipeline.

-The in-line inspection technique is a form of non-destructive preventive inspection for the purpose of pipeline maintenance to determine the possibility of corrosion, erosion, cracks in metal walls inside the pipeline, and other types of damage that can potentially lead to catastrophic damage to pipeline structures.
+The in-line inspection technique is a form of non-destructive preventive inspection for pipeline maintenance to determine the possibility of corrosion, erosion, cracks in metal walls inside the pipeline, and other types of damage that can potentially lead to catastrophic damage to pipeline structures.

 Data can also be recorded and interpreted through AYMO software, independent of the vendor who will perform the review.
-AYMO is a software platform for pipeline integrity management that focuses on the needs of the end-user and simple workflows.
+AYMO is a software platform for pipeline integrity management that focuses on the end user’s needs and simple workflows.
 The system enables pipeline monitoring, corrosion growth prediction, anomaly detection, pipeline repair, maintenance planning, and documentation management.

 How is the pipeline inspection process carried out?

 Different kinds of equipment are used to inspect the pipeline.
 The in-line inspection involves the use of technologically advanced tools.
-One of the tools used during the in-line inspection is “smart cleaners” (Intelligent pigs) that provide information about the general condition of the pipeline and its individual parts.
-Most devices collect samples and determine the type, position, and size of the damage.
+One of the tools used during the in-line inspection is “smart cleaners” (Intelligent pigs) that provide information about the general condition of the pipeline and its parts.
+Most devices collect samples and determine the damage’s type, position, and size.

-The “intelligent pig” for pipeline inspection is a measuring device that comes in different dimensions.
-The device passes through the pipeline, collecting data, and using the latest technologies (GPS systems and software), represents the basis for control and maintenance of the pipeline.
+The “intelligent pig” for pipeline inspection is a measuring device with different dimensions.
+The device passes through the pipeline, collecting data and using the latest technologies (GPS systems and software), representing the basis for control and maintenance of the pipeline.
 For these devices to be used, the pipelines must have appropriate infrastructure that accepts the installation of the ‘pig’.

 Before checking the inside condition of the pipeline, the pipeline should be cleaned and inspected using a smart cleaner.
-This tool is used to record data such as wall thickness and recesses in pipelines.
-Furthermore, the in-line inspections with devices such as ‘smart pigs’ are crucial because they allow continuous operation of the pipeline during inspections, without stopping or interrupting the production.
+This tool records data such as wall thickness and recesses in pipelines.
+Furthermore, the in-line inspections with devices such as ‘smart pigs’ are crucial because they allow continuous pipeline operation during inspections without stopping or interrupting production.

-There are several construction versions of the device for recording the wall of the pipeline, but they are most commonly used to determine the geometry of the pipeline and to detect metal loss caused by corrosion.
+There are several construction versions of the device for recording the pipeline’s wall.
+Still, they are most commonly used to determine the geometry of the pipeline and to detect metal loss caused by corrosion.
 Some of the other purposes include the detection of leaks and ruptures of the pipeline, the collection of samples of transported fluid and the recording of the interior of the pipeline with a camera.

 Pipeline corrosion is the leading cause of pipeline failure due to its inherent measurement and detection difficulties.
-Nowadays, we have a variety of tools at our disposal, that help us deal with the assessment and measuring the corrosion growth rates.
-Nonetheless, the most important thing in the whole process is prediction and prevention of rupture of the pipes based on given data.
+Nowadays, various tools help us assess and measure corrosion growth rates.
+Nonetheless, the most important thing in the whole process is prediction and prevention of pipes rupture based on given data.
 With the help of AYMO software, it is possible to anticipate the occurrence of corrosion and act preventively.
-AYMO is an innovative solution that provides analytical capabilities for data analysis, maintenance and monitoring of pipeline integrity.
+AYMO is an innovative solution that provides analytical capabilities for data analysis, maintenance, and pipeline integrity monitoring

-Our in-line inspection (ILI) technologies provide comprehensive hazard assessment, as well as the ability to detect cracks and various anomalies, corrosion and metal loss, dents, and the like.
+Our in-line inspection (ILI) technologies provide comprehensive hazard assessment and the ability to detect cracks and various anomalies, corrosion and metal loss, dents, and the like.

 There are several ways in which pipeline integrity management software can help you:

-- Data management and integrity processes: The goal is to get accurate information in a timely manner and make effective decisions.
+• Data management and integrity processes: The goal is to get accurate information on time and make effective decisions.

-- Maintenance planning and cost forecasting: The system enables the creation of work orders and maintenance plans in addition to budgeting, in order to find optimal activities and the most efficient ways of repairing pipelines.
+• Maintenance planning and cost forecasting: The system enables the creation of work orders and maintenance plans in addition to budgeting, to find optimal activities and the most efficient ways of repairing pipelines.

 Why is a pipeline inspection necessary?

 Factors that most often affect the shortening of the service life of pipelines are corrosion and external influences (mechanical damage), design errors, and errors in repairs.
-That is why it is important to regularly inspect and maintain pipelines and record the condition and data, in order to make them available at all times to persons in charge of pipeline management.
+That is why it is important to regularly inspect and maintain pipelines and record the condition and data, to make them available to those in charge of pipeline management.

-Whereas the pipeline structures can stretch for hundreds of kilometers, oil and gas industry projects reach multimillion dollar amounts.
-Regardless of the size of the pipeline, sudden damage can cause massive damage in a short period of time.
+Whereas the pipeline structures can stretch for hundreds of kilometers, oil and gas industry projects reach multimillion-dollar amounts.
+Regardless of the size of the pipeline, sudden damage can cause massive damage in a short period.
 That is why prevention is important.
-Even if your pipeline shows no signs of damage or indications of leakage, routine inspection is the first line of defense against failures and should be part of your asset management plan.
+Even if the pipeline shows no signs of damage or indications of leakage, routine inspection is the first line of defense against failures and should be part of your asset management plan.

-Investing additional resources in protecting the pipeline to ensure its integrity and prevent corrosion is a critical step for the industry.
-In addition, it is highly important to regularly clean the inside of the pipelines, as well as carry out security checks, in order to meet technical requirements, thus ensuring their integrity for a longer period.
+Investing additional resources to protect the pipeline to ensure its integrity and prevent corrosion is critical for the industry.
+In addition, it is highly important to clean the inside of the pipelines regularly and carry out security checks to meet technical requirements, thus ensuring their integrity for a longer period.

 Without proper access to the vast amounts of data available, you could miss significant security and performance improvements.
 For quality and proper system management, it is necessary to collect enough data.
 Such an analysis can be carried out with the help of inspection methods and system monitoring.
 All this leads to the digitalization, which presents simple and organized approach to managing the pipeline network.